SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 to the specified *type*.
 It behaves as follows:

-* If casting the *expression*
-  to the specified *type*
-  is guaranteed to succeed,
-  the value of *expression* is returned as an instance of the specified *type*.
+* If conversion to the specified *type* is guaranteed to succeed, the value of the *expression* is returned as an instance of the specified *type*.
   An example is casting from a subclass to a superclass.

-* If casting the *expression*
-  to the specified *type*
-  is guaranteed to fail,
-  a compile-time error is raised.
+* If conversion to the specified *type* is guaranteed to fail, a compile-time error is raised.

-* Otherwise, the value of *expression* is returned as an optional of the specified *type*.
+* Otherwise, if it's not known at compile time whether the conversion will succeed or fail, the type of the cast expresion is an optional of the specified *type*.
-  At runtime, if the cast succeeds, the value of *expression* is returned as an optional of the specified *type*;
+  At runtime, if the cast succeeds, the value of *expression* is wrapped in an optional and returned;
   otherwise the value returned is ``nil``.
   An example is casting from a superclass to a subclass.

-..
-TODO: This is tripping readers up, because of the distiction between runtime and compile time.
-   Look to the old LangRef's description for another approach.

 .. testcode:: type-casting